SrKoDes/scripts/docker/docker_commands.md

 # Docker Guide
 ### So, you want to learn about containers and images?
+This guide will give you hands on experience and explain concepts along the way.
 Let's first talk a little bit about what they are.
 ### A *container* is a standard unit of software that packages up code for whatever application you want to run/test.
 Now you could run the an application directly on your computer, or remotely on a server, but using a container takes a sleeker, more flexible approach, requiring less system resources while also being able to operate on a breadth of operating systems.
 ### An *image* can be thought of as a sort of blueprint.
 A container is just a unit of software that is able to host code, but if you want to save what a container full of code looks like, you take an image of that container.
 From that image, you can build duplicate containers with ease.
 ### Now let's get right into it.
 Download docker, and follow the steps below!